icqms/i-pi/pages/features.md

 ### Finite-differences Suzuki-Chin PIMD

 Suzuki-Chin PIMD gives better convergence w.r.t. the number of imaginary time slices as compared to the standard scheme.
-The implementation uses a symplectic and time-reversible finite-difference scheme to compute high order corrections to traditional PIMD.
+The implementation uses a symplectic and time-reversible finite-difference scheme to compute high order corrections to traditional PIMD for any empirical or ab initio forcefield.

 **Main contributors:** Venkat Kapil, Michele Ceriotti
 **Implementation:**